Security-Onion-Solutions/securityonion-docs/alienvault-otx.rst

    sudo bash securityonion-otx

-After using the above script, ``/opt/so/conf/zeek/policy/custom/zeek-otx/`` will contain all necessary files, including ``otx.dat``, the intel file where all pulses will be populated.
+After using the above script, ``/opt/so/conf/zeek/policy/custom/zeek-otx/`` will contain all necessary files including ``otx.dat`` where all pulses will be populated.

 We can test our configuration by adding another piece of intel to the end of ``/opt/so/conf/zeek/policy/custom/zeek-otx/otx.dat``.
 For example: